-At Gilbert Inglefield Academy we follow the National Curriculum in all subjects but also make use of the flexibility we have as an academy to offer a greater range of choice than in many schools.
+We follow the National Curriculum in all subjects.
 We believe that children should receive a broad and balanced curriculum in order to achieve success.

-Our curriculum encompasses the following subjects: English; Maths; Science; Computing; French, ; Design Technology; Art and Design; Textiles; History; Geography; Religious Education; Music; Physical Education; Personal, Social and Health Education and Citizenship.
+Our curriculum encompasses the following subjects: English, Maths, Science, Computing, French, Design Technology, Food Technology, Art and Design, Textiles, History, Geography, Religious Education, Music, Physical Education, Personal, Social and Health Education and Citizenship.

 These are taught both as separate subjects and in more cross-curricular approaches.
 We firmly believe that you may learn English in one room but you apply it everywhere.
 It is the same for maths, computing etc.

 We are not all about classrooms.
-We believe in challenging our pupils’ learning and understanding through educational visits to places such as the Milton Keynes Science Festival and visits to school by authors, motivational speakers and speakers who talk about important historical events, e.g. a Holocaust survivor.
+We believe in challenging our pupils’ learning and understanding through visits off site and a range of organisations and individuals visiting our school.

 Our curriculum is both broad and balanced and provides pupils with a huge range of activities.
-In Year 5, focused and dedicated class teachers take approximately 50% of lessons; specialist teachers teach the other curriculum areas e.g. music.
+In Year 5, focused and dedicated class teachers take the majority of lessons; specialist teachers teach the other curriculum areas e.g. music.
 Year 5 follow a creative curriculum for History, Geography PSHE and English.
 In Year 6 English, Humanities and RE are taught by effective literacy teachers and maths and science by motivated maths teachers with the children still benefiting from specialist teachers in areas such as Computing.
 In Years 7 and 8 the curriculum is nearly all delivered by specialist teachers who are passionate about their subjects and dedicated to supporting pupils to achieve their full potential.